rioastamal/lightsail-miab-installer/README.md

 ## About lightsail-miab-installer

-lightsail-miab-installer is a user-friendly command-line tool designed to streamline the setup of [Mail-in-a-Box](https://mailinabox.email/), a comprehensive mail server package, on Amazon Lightsail.
-It has seamless integration with Amazon S3 for backups and Amazon SES for email sending (relay), this open-source installer offers a quick and efficient way to host your own email solution.
+lightsail-miab-installer is a user-friendly command-line tool designed to streamline the setup of [Mail-in-a-Box](https://mailinabox.email/) (a comprehensive mail server package) on Amazon Lightsail.
+This installer is configured to integrate with Amazon S3 for backups and Amazon SES for email sending (relay), it offers a quick and efficient way to host your own email solution.

 To begin installation, run the following command.